What is the most important information I should know about LORBRENA?

 - Your healthcare provider should do blood tests to check the lipid levels in your blood before starting treatment, 1 to 2 months after starting treatment, and during treatment with LORBRENA.

 - Heart problems.
 LORBRENA may cause very slow or abnormal heartbeats.
-Your healthcare provider should check your heart rhythm (electrocardiogram [EKG]) before starting and during treatment with LORBRENA.
+Your healthcare provider should check your heart rhythm (electrocardiogram or EKG) before starting and during treatment with LORBRENA.
 Tell your healthcare provider right away if you feel dizzy or faint or have abnormal heartbeats.
-In some patients, these problems are severe and your healthcare provider may need to have you stop taking LORBRENA or have a pacemaker placed.
+In some people, these problems are severe and your healthcare provider may need to have you stop taking LORBRENA or have a pacemaker placed.